wp-plugins/fluid-responsive-slideshow/readme.txt

 If you are migrating from previous version, please clear your browser cache after installing new version of FRS.

-Get the premium version: [Fluid Responsive Slideshow Premium](https://tonjoostudio.com/addons/fluid-responsive-slideshow-premium-skin-pack/?utm_source=wp_org&utm_medium=link&utm_campaign=frs "premium version")
+Get the premium version: <a href="https://tonjoostudio.com/addons/fluid-responsive-slideshow-premium-skin-pack/?utm_source=wp_org&utm_medium=link&utm_campaign=frs" title="Fluid Responsive Slideshow Premium" rel="friend">Fluid Responsive Slideshow Premium</a>

 **Plugin Demo**
 You can try the plugin on this url: http://coba.tonjoostudio.com